Tubs-Pluginz/docs/docs/index.md

     details: Dynamically manage your Pterodactyl & Pelican servers with Velocity.
 Automate startups, shutdowns, and enhance your server control.
     link: /VelocityPteroPower/latest/
     linkText: Learn More
+  - icon: 🪦
+    title: BT Graves
+    details: A Spigot/Paper plugin to create player graves on death, saving items and XP.
+    link: /bt-graves/latest/
+    linkText: Learn More
   - icon: 🧩
     title: More Plugins Coming Soon!
     details: I'm always working on useless plugins to improve my Minecraft server experience.
 And sometimes i think it should be public so.
 Stay tuned for more plugins!